| I think there is a phrase 400 miles of bad road. That pretty

 I had to re-wire a couple of things that had been hacked,

+but all was good.
 Again, tanks, guns, missles, great 3D, great sound, two player,

 you can't go wrong.
 My wife and I played this game a lot when